bintangjtobing/bintangjtobing/README.md

 # 🤠 Hi there, I'm [Bintang](https://bintangtobing.com).
 Can you call me "bin"?
+<div style="width:100%;height:0;padding-bottom:75%;position:relative;"><iframe src="https://giphy.com/embed/SWoSkN6DxTszqIKEqv" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/SWoSkN6DxTszqIKEqv">via GIPHY</a></p>

-## I live and work as a tech educator/consultant and web full-stack developer.
+## I live and work as a Project Manager, Product Owner, and Full-stack web developer
+Experienced development and start in management business experience in 2021 on Boxity startup.
+I started Boxity because many of my projects use similar programs and I thinking about effective ways, that will not make me develop the application from zero, and I started to design the app, design the flow, design the UI/UX and, the final idea is, I begin to focus develop in ERP section which distributes it with SaaS way to SME needs.
+Still have progress but it's slow because I do it by myself, I need a tech leader who can help me stay in control of the development process with the vendor, and indeed I need a salesman, who can help me to sell the product to make a GREAT REVENUE for we can fly higher!

 <a href="https://github.com/bintangjtobing"><img alt="Git Stats" src="https://github-readme-stats.vercel.app/api?username=bintangjtobing&include_all_commits=true&show_icons=true" align="right" height="150" /></a>

-- 💎 Founder of [Boxity] app, an ERP application.
-I still make it private because I'm still playing on it.
+- 💎 Founder of [Boxity] app, an ERP applications.
+Still make it private because I'm still playing on it.
 - 💬 Contact me via [bintangtobing.com](https://workwith.bintangtobing.com), [Instagram](https://bintangtobing.com/instagram), or [LinkedIn](https://bintangtobing.com/linkedin).
 You can ask me or get help with anything relevant to life, education, web development, interface and experience design, also entrepreneurship.

 Enjoy your day!
 You can also follow me on Instagram: